 Amstelstraat 16, 1017 DA Amsterdam

 air.nl | +31 20 820 0670

-Try 007’s own cocktail recipe at this funky late-night hotspot.
+Try 007’s own cocktail recipe at this late-night local bar.

-Located on a picturesque square in Amsterdam’s hip Jordaan district, the trendy Vesper Bar is an intimate night spot with black-leather bar stools, warm wooden tables and dark window shades.
-James Bond photos and memorabilia evoke memories of Casino Royale's Vesper Lynd, 007's one true love.
-Vesper Bar’s award-winning bar team has crafted a superb menu of cocktails, combining top-shelf liquors with fresh, seasonal ingredients and exotic tea-cup shaped cocktail glasses.
-The short-yet-sharp menu of 12 colorfully described cocktails tends to change every three months.
-The signature Vesper martini (from Bond's own recipe) blends three measures of Gordon's gin, one measure of vodka and a half measure of Kina Lillet, served with a large slice of fresh lemon peel.
-Vesper's glowing reputation among Amsterdam's cocktail aficionados makes this a popular local night spot.
-Closed on Sundays. €€
+Located on a picturesque square in Amsterdam’s hip Jordaan district, Vesper Bar is an intimate night spot with black-leather bar stools, warm wooden tables and dark window shades.
+While James Bond photos and memorabilia evoke memories of Casino Royale's Vesper Lynd – 007's one true love – Vesper Bar’s award-winning team craft a tightly-curated menu of cocktails, combining top-shelf liquors with fresh, seasonal ingredients and exotic tea-cup shaped cocktail glasses.
+The signature Vesper Martini (from Bond's own recipe) is a house favourite Closed on Sundays. €€

 Vinkenstraat 57, 1013 JM Amsterdam